minetest-mirrors/mobs_monster/readme.md

 Tree Monster

 - Found atop tree's at night time they drop down and look for food in the form of players and animals.
 Can drop saplings and sometimes an apple or three.

+Land Guard

+- These huge monsters roam the land in cold, hot and temperate areas and don't like players wandering around their domain.

 Lucky Blocks: 11